Romanes & Paterson

 Romanes and Paterson is a traditional 19th century shop on Princes Street in Edinburgh.
+It is owned by The Edinburgh Woollen Mill.
+In 2020, due to the COVID-19 pandemic, Edinburgh Woollen Mill went into administration.

 History

 The unusual family name of Romanes seems to have earlier been spelled as Romains, a merchant family of longstanding in Edinburgh.
 In 1810 James Romanes is listed as a "merchant" on the north side of Drummond Street in Edinburgh's South Side.
 In 1815 he moved to larger and more prominent premises at 88 South Bridge.

 Romanes and Paterson began as "silk mercers" at 37 South Bridge in 1816.
 They soon moved to 49 North Bridge.
 Both properties are in Edinburgh's Old Town.For various reasons the shop moved from specialising in silk to specialising in both silk and tartan.